simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Mar 03-Mar 05 2025
+Radio Blackout Forecast for Mar 04-Mar 06 2025

-              Mar 03        Mar 04        Mar 05
+              Mar 04        Mar 05        Mar 06
 R1-R2           30%           30%           30%
 R3 or greater    1%            1%            1%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) events over 03-05 Mar.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts through 06 Mar.

 ```